-CTE Sta ındards ar nd Benchmarks NS te teamwork and leadership skills in the family, workplace and The student will be able to: Identify roles and responsibilities of members of professional and community service organizations, including career and technical student organizations 01.02 Work cooperatively as a group member to achieve organizational goals.
+CTE S National Standards 01.0 Demonstrate teamwork and leadership skills in the family, workplace and community.
+The student will be able to: 01.01 Identify roles and responsibilities of members of professional and community service organizations, including career and technical student organizations 01.02 Work cooperatively as a group member to achieve organizational goals.
 01.03 Demonstrate leadership roles and organizational responsibilities.
 01.04 Identify and utilize the FCCLA planning process.
 01.05 Discuss the establishment and history of the FCCLA organization.
-02.0 E Evaluate th e relationship of nutrition to wellness.
+02.0 Evaluate the relationship of nutrition to wellness.
 The student will be able to: 02.01 Apply guidelines for using current USDA guidelines to plan daily food choices and maintain wellness.
 8.4.7; 9.4.1; 14.3.1 02.02 Analyze and explain the functions and sources of nutrients.
 14.2.1 02.03 Distinguish the effects of nutrient deficiencies and excesses.
 02.04 Interpret the nutrition information found on food labels.
-9.3.2; 9.4.2; 14.2.4 Analyze the able to: e effects of consumer issues on food selection.
-The student will be 03.01 Use comparative shopping techniques to determine the best value for the food dollar.
+9.3.2; 9.4.2; 14.2.4 03.0 Analyze the effects of consumer issues on food selection.
+The student will be able to: 03.01 Use comparative shopping techniques to determine the best value for the food dollar.
 03.02 Evaluate advertisements, news reports and other resources related to nutrition and wellness.
 2.1.3; 2.4.2